katsu1863/Hoghacks-2026/README.md

 This respoitory is for the team **Ctrl Alt Elite** at the University of Arkansas' Hoghacks 2026.
 Look around to see what we're working on!

 **Members:**
-Shirley Lin/n
+Shirley Lin
-Shayne Thompson/n
+Shayne Thompson
-Braden Lemna/n
+Braden Lemna
-Kamila Cudzich/n
+Kamila Cudzich
 Elizabeth Johnson